hypo69/hypo/pytest/gemini/src/endpoints/advertisement/facebook/__init__.md

 2. **Exception Handling:** Added `pytest.raises` to test for `TypeError` when `get_event_url` receives incorrect input types or is called without required arguments.
 This is crucial for robust testing.

-3. **Fixture:** An example `facebook_instance` fixture is added to demonstrate how to create and use fixtures if needed.
+3. **Fixture:** An example `facebook_instance` fixture is added to demonStarte how to create and use fixtures if needed.
 Replace this with a fixture that provides appropriate test data, if needed by the `Facebook` class.

-4. **Comprehensive Testing:** The provided example tests now cover creation of `FacebookPromoter` and `get_event_url` with valid and invalid inputs, demonstrating different approaches.
+4. **Comprehensive Testing:** The provided example tests now cover creation of `FacebookPromoter` and `get_event_url` with valid and invalid inputs, demonStarting different approaches.

 5. **MODE Testing**: Added a test to verify the `MODE` constant's value.

-6. **Edge Case Example:** The example demonstrates how to test a function with edge cases, like empty lists.
+6. **Edge Case Example:** The example demonStartes how to test a function with edge cases, like empty lists.

 **Crucially Important:**